 SSI Observer Notes Reference Non-target fish species: All fisheries This Resolution asks operators, where practicable, to avoid catching non-target fish species that are not retained.
 Observers are asked to record all species caught in the W CPO and all discards in accordance with the minimum standard Res.
-2005-03 Seabirds: All fisheries CMM 2017-06 replaces CMM 2015-03 which replaced CMM 2012-07.
+2005-03 Seabirds: All fisheries CMM 2018-03 replaces CMM 2017-06 & CMM 2015-03 which replaced CMM 2012-07.
 The CMM has data collection implications for observers who are on vessels that may accidentally capture birds in their fishing activities.
-There are also rules for the use of mitigation measure by longline operators operating in the area south of 30°S and north of 23°N. Observers are asked to record all mitigation measures used, including photos of mitigation structures, and especially important photos of any bird species caught.
-CMM 2017-06 Sea Turtles: All fisheries CMM 2008-03 sets out procedures that vessel operators are to follow by gear type to mitigate impacts of fishing on sea turtles.
+There are also rules for the use of mitigation measure by longline operators operating in the area south of 30°S and 23°S - 30° S and north of 23°N. Observers are asked to record all mitigation measures used, including photos of mitigation structures, and especially important photos of any bird CMM 2018-03 Sea Turtles: All fisheries CMM 2018-04 will replace CMM 2008-03 It sets out procedure that vessel operators are to follow by gear type to mitigate impacts of fishing on sea turtles.
 Longline vessels must carry and use line cutters and de-hookers to handle and promptly release sea turtles caught or entangled; purse seine vessels are to carry and employ dip nets.
 There are more specific sea turtle mitigation measure requirements in shallow-set swordfish fisheries.
 Observers collect the standard data fields, and report on the mitigation devices and their use by an operator when handling hooked or entangled turtles.
 Observers may assist, but not be responsible if asked, to ensure that turtles are safely unhooked by the crew, if landed and returned to the water.
-CMM 2008-03 SC-06 SC-07
+CMM 2008-03 CMM 2018-04 CMM 2018-04 will take effect from 1 st Jan 2020 until then CMM 2008-03 remains in place